jamesliudotcc/vue-graphq-talk-backend/README.md

 Anybody can run `query { hello }` but a only a logged in user can run `query { secret }`.
 A user is logged in if a valid "authorization" header is passed in the HTTP headers.
 Use the JWT in the token field.

 An invalid token (incorecty copied, made up, expired, whatever) will result in an error.
 It is up to the front end to retry with no auth token.

+# Current todos:

+add Apollo testing so less manual testing.
+TODO inside resolvers re: house
+Get rid of `any` by looking up how to type React Props.